deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 #.
 Click **Save**.

-Continue implementing your cohort strategy by creating additional cohorts as applicable, and specifying manual or automatic assignment method for each cohort.
+Continue implementing your cohort strategy by creating additional cohorts as applicable, and specifying the assignment method for each cohort.

-For details about adding students to a cohort by uploading a .csv file, see :ref:`Assign Students to Cohort Groups by uploading CSV`/

 .. note:: When your course starts, you must have at least one cohort in your course that has automatic assignment.
 If you have not created at least one automated assignment cohort in the course by the time that the first student accesses your course content, edX creates a default cohort to which students are automatically assigned.

+For details about adding students to a cohort by uploading a .csv file, see :ref:`Assign Students to Cohort Groups by uploading CSV`.

 For a report that includes the cohort assignment for every enrolled student, review the student profile information for your course.
 See